WWE News: Goldberg Thinks Only A Small Amount Of Fans Were Upset At His Universal Title Win

-It has been little more than a week since Goldberg won the WWE Universal Championship from Bray Wyatt in unexpected fashion.
+It has been little more than a week since Goldberg won the WWE Universal Championship from Bray Wyatt in an unexpected fashion.
 After months of building up The Fiend as an unstoppable monster, he was essentially squashed at Super ShowDown much to the dismay of many viewers.
 If one were to ask Goldberg about the criticism his title victory brought about, though, he’d disagree that a lot of people are upset about it.

 When the match was made for the event in Saudi Arabia, everyone thought it would be a screwy ending with The Fiend retaining the title.
 It was then expected that he would go on to defend the belt against Roman Reigns at WrestleMania 36, but that is certainly not happening.